PBW parametrizations and generalized preprojective algebras: Preliminary

 \end{enumerate} \end{definition} Finally, we define $K$-algebras $H$ and $\Pi$ as quivers with relations. \begin{definition} Under the setting of Definition \ref{C-quiver}, we define: \begin{enumerate} \item We define a $K$-algebra $H= H(C, D, \Omega)\coloneqq KQ/I$ by the quiver $Q$ with relations $I$ generated by \textsf{(H1), (H2)}: \begin{enumerate} \item[\textsf{(H1)}] $\eps{i}^{c_i}=0$\,\,\,($i\in Q_0$); \item[\textsf{(H2)}] For each $(i, j) \in \Omega$, we have $\eps{i}^{f_{ji}}\alpha^{(g)}_{ij}=\alpha^{(g)}_{ij}\eps{j}^{f_{ij}}$\, $(1 \leq g \leq g_{ij})$. \end{enumerate} \item We define a $K$-algebra $\Pi= \fgpre{C}{D, \overline{\Omega}} \coloneqq K\overline{Q}/\overline{I}$ by the quiver $\overline{Q}$ with relations $\overline{I}$ generated by \textsf{(P1)-(P3)}: \begin{enumerate} \item[\textsf{(P1)}] $\eps{i}^{c_i}=0$ ($i\in Q_0$); \item[\textsf{(P2)}] For each $(i, j) \in \overline{\Omega}$, we have $\eps{i}^{f_{ji}}\alpha^{(g)}_{ij}=\alpha^{(g)}_{ij}\eps{j}^{f_{ij}}$ ($1 \leq g \leq g_{ij}$); \item[\textsf{(P3)}] For each $i \in Q_0$, we have

 where we define

 and

-\end{enumerate} \end{enumerate} We refer to the above $\Pi=\fgpre{C}{D}$ as the \emph{generalized preprojective algebra} associated with the pair $(C, D)$.
-In the definition of $\Pi$, the set $\{ e_i\mid i\in Q_0\}$ is the complete set of primitive orthogonal idempotent elements corresponding to the set $Q_0$ of vertices.
-We note that $\Pi$ does not depend on a choice of orientations $\Omega$ up to isomorphism.
-We refer to a preprojective algebra as a generalized preprojective algebra for simplicity. \end{definition} \begin{example} Let $C=\left(
+\end{enumerate} \end{enumerate} In the definition of $\Pi$, the set $\{ e_i\mid i\in Q_0\}$ is the complete set of primitive orthogonal idempotent elements corresponding to the set $Q_0$ of vertices.
+We note that $\Pi$ does not depend on the choice of orientation $\Omega$ up to isomorphism.
+We denote the above $\fgpre{C}{D, \overline{\Omega}}$ by $\fgpre{C}{D}$ in short.
+We refer to the above $\Pi=\fgpre{C}{D}$ as the \emph{generalized preprojective algebra} associated with the pair $(C, D)$. \end{definition} \begin{example} Let $C=\left(

 \right) $, let $D=\diag{2d, d}\,(d\in \mathbb{Z}_{>0})$ and let $\Omega=\{(1, 2)\}$.
 We have $c_1=2d, c_2=d, g_{12}=g_{21}=1, f_{12}=1, f_{21}=2$.
 Then, $\Pi=\fgpre{C}{D}$ is isomorphic to the $K$-algebra defined as the quiver